 A few women report that ovulation results in a heightened sense of taste or smell.
-This is an ovulation symptom which is so subtle and it may go unnoticed.
+This is an ovulation symptom which is so subtle, it may go unnoticed.
 Changes in the senses of taste and smell are common during pregnancy, but these are usually accompanied by nausea, an aversion to certain foods and cravings for unusual foods.
-Changes in the senses of taste and smell are caused by increased hormone levels which occur during pregnancy and to a lesser degree, during ovulation.

 Changes in Basal Body Temperature

 The most universal and reliable of all ovulation symptoms is changes in the basal body temperature.
 In the two days before ovulation, there is a slight drop in basal body temperature and a sudden spike when ovulation occurs.

 Women using basal body temperature as an indicator of ovulation must take their temperature, with a special thermometer, every day at about the same time and note the temperature on a calendar.
 The drop in basal body temperature heralds the start of the most fertile days of the menstrual cycle.

 Using the basal body temperature as an indicator, women can create an ovulation calendar to track their daily readings and eventually be able to calculate the exact day they are ovulating.